 4. Mountain Park Holiday Resort Hotel, Bulwer

 This KwaZulu-Natal manor house with its creaking floors and Tudor-style accommodation has no less than seven ghosts.
 You could share a pint with two ghostly drunkards in the bar or bump into one of the three men who reside on the third floor.
 Then there’s childminder Ruth, seven-year-old Matilda and Wisp, one of the only known ghost dogs in the country.
 Ghost tours take place every Saturday night (R5 a person), with prizes for the best paranormal photo taken.
 If ghost hunting isn’t your thing you can also enjoy horse riding, swimming, tennis and bowling.

 One of the Cape’s oldest wine farms is in a region where travellers once feared to tread as the dense forest was inhabited by gangs, escaped slaves and wild animals.
-The only things you may have to watch out for today are the mischievous spirits who open and close doors or play with light switches in the tasting room in the original homestead.
+The only things you may have to watch out for at Zorgvliet today are the mischievous spirits who open and close doors or play with light switches in the tasting room in the original homestead.
 Taste award-winning wines, visit the deli, enjoy a picnic or spend a night in an individually decorated room in the luxurious Country Lodge with views over vineyards and mountains.
 B&B from R780 a person a night sharing.

 Contact Zorgvliet Country Lodge